Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 - Wholesale linesheet image icon

-This trick to making ALL of these things possible is to know ahead of time so that you leave plenty of distance in between the camera and your main product…
+This trick to making ALL of these things possible is to know ahead of time so that you leave plenty of distance between the camera and your main product…

 …while still keeping the tiny details on the label in focus if possible.